PyFR/PyFR/doc/src/user_guide.rst

 this is demonstrated in the :ref:`integrate-plugin` example.

-To prevent situations where you have solutions files for unknown configurations, the contents of the ``.ini`` file is added as an attribute to ``.pyfrs`` files.
+To prevent situations where you have solutions files for unknown configurations, the contents of the ``.ini`` file are added as an attribute to ``.pyfrs`` files.
 These files use the HDF5 format and can be straightforwardly probed with tools such as h5dump.

 In several places within the ``.ini`` file expressions may be used.
-As well as the constant pi, expression containing the following functions are supported:
+As well as the constant pi, expressions containing the following functions are supported:

 1. ``+, -, *, /`` --- basic arithmetic